mzrnsh/wetsy/README.md

         @extend %font-size--94_3pt
     }

-TODO - We don't have a convention on how to structure your own wetsy placeholders yet.
+TODO - We don't have a convention on how to structure custom wetsy-placeholders yet.
 Just add it somewhere in your stylesheets directory for now.

 Using Normalize and Autoprefixer together with Wetsy is strongly recommended.